Fact Studies show that most people with mental illnesses get better, and many recover completely.Find Out How To Help

 Services are provided by mental health clinicians and case managers who are skilled in American Sign Language (ASL) and familiar with Deaf culture.
 Our staff is aware of the unique needs of members of the Deaf and hard of hearing community, and the diversity that exists within that community.

 Services are offered for:

 - Identification of hearing loss

 - Sexual and/or physical abuse

 - Family crises, including separation, divorce and death

-Community Counseling Center also offers adult community integration services to Deaf and hard of hearing adults who have a mental health diagnosis.
+We also provide adult community integration services to Deaf and hard of hearing adults who have a mental health diagnosis.
 Like children’s case managers, community integration clinicians conduct assessments of an adult’s strengths and weaknesses, work with the adult to create an effective service plan to address their needs in the community, locate and develop resources, and monitor progress and effectiveness of established services.